 M (a child) v Ministry of Justice EWCA (Civ) 419 (getting stuck with one of the first cases on the consequences of bringing a claim for breach of Convention rights under the Human Rights Act 1998 and failing to persuade the court that section 7 (5) ought to be interpreted flexibly in favour of claimants)

-Stephen's interest and expertise in mental health law has led him into difficult Court of Protection cases.
+Stephen's interest and expertise in mental health law has led him into difficult Court of Protection cases, particularly involving contested allegations of physical or financial abuse, or where several of the parties suffer from mental illness or difficulty.

 PB v RB and Another EWCOP B41 (appellate point about meaning of "prohibit" in context of Court of Protection).